reimandlab/IGX_publication_code/input/README.md

 ### <a id="10"></a>brca_metabric/
 METABRIC dataset, downloaded from cBioPortal: https://www.cbioportal.org/study/summary?id=brca_metabric.
 The clinical information, copy number alterations and transcriptomic data of METABRIC are accessed through this directory.

 ---

+### <a id="11"></a>NIHMS45243-supplement-7/table_S43/
+The list of patient IDs in _discovery_ and _validation_ cohorts of METABRIC were obtained from the two tables in this folder.
+Downloaded from https://doi.org/10.1038/nature10983.

+---